The National Museum of Finland's permanent exhibitions are being updated

 THE REALM, 13th-19th centuries

-The Realm exhibition details Finland's history under church rule, Swedish secular rule, the country's annexation by the Russian Empire, and ends at Finland's declaration of independence.
+The Realm exhibition details Finland's history under church rule, Swedish secular rule, the country's annexation by the Russian Empire.
 The exhibition is divided into sections focusing on the Catholic Church, the Lutheran Church, rulers and the four estates.

 Workshop Vintti – Easy History is an interactive hands-on exhibition housed on the Museum's third floor.
 Vintti offers visitors the opportunity to study the history of Finland and its culture using their hands and heads.
 Vintti is open Tue–Sun from 12 noon to 4 pm.